Drag13/drag13.github.io/src/posts/nextjs-new-server-components/content.md

 - The client requests the address served by the Next.JS server.
 - Next.JS, at runtime (optimizations with caching may occur), receives the necessary data to create the page.
-- Then, it creates an HTML page that is sent to the client, along with the JS code.
+- Then, it creates an HTML page that is sent to the client, along with the javascript code.
 Since the page is just plain HTML, the user sees it as it loads and, unlike SPA, doesn't have to wait for React to create it from scratch on the client-side.
 - After receiving the client bundle, the hydration process takes place - transforming static HTML into the familiar React application that the user can interact with.
 If hydration is not performed, the user won't be able to interact with the HTML page because all event listeners are added at this stage

 Schematically this looks something like this: